Emotional Support Animal VS Service Animal

 How to Certify a Service Animal?

-However, you will need to keep your animal’s medical records updated, in case you need to show them to your landlord or in the airline.
+However, you will need to keep your animal’s medical records updated, in case you need to show them to your landlord or on the airline.

 Harper Jefcoat